BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

   [Field Index (Field Count - 1)]
 ```

-An example with signing [B:// Bitcoin Data](https://github.com/unwriter/B]) is shown, however any arbitrary OP_RETURN content can be signed provided that the fields being signed are before the AUTHOR SIGNATURE `15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva` prefix.
+An example with signing [B:// Bitcoin Data](https://github.com/unwriter/B]) is shown, however any arbitrary OP_RETURN content can be signed provided that the fields being signed are before the AUTHOR IDENTITY `15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva` prefix.

 We use the Bitcom convention to use the pipe '|' to indicate the protocol boundary.